-The road to Kalinga was scenic.
-I regretted that I had seated inside the jeepney.
-I actually planned to ride the jeepney on top load but my companions weren’t supportive because they reasoned out that the sun was on its peak.
-It could have been a perfect ride if I could see the majestic scenery of Chico River and the mountain ranges in an open view.
+The road to Kalinga is scenic.
+I regretted that I seated inside the jeepney.
+It could have been a perfect ride if I saw the majestic scenery of Chico River and the mountain ranges in an open view.

 After an hour driving through the jagged cliff side roads of Bontoc-Tabuk National Road, the jeepney tires suddenly broke down.
 We waited for almost an hour until another jeepney came into the rescue.
 We transferred to the other jeepney.
 Because it was already mid-afternoon and the sun was bearable already, my buddy and I decided to top load.
 Now, that was exciting!

 Riding the jeepney on top load was scary at some points. #YOLO, eh!
 Sometimes we felt that the jeepney would tilt as if it was about to fall at the cliff.
 But, I guess that was the exciting part or… maybe not.
 Nonetheless, the sight while on top load was refreshing.
 The view we had along the road was unbelievable and very scenic.
 I could say it’s the best way to travel to Kalinga.
 We’ve got the best spot to view the grand surroundings that this province is made of.

 Stranded in the Town of Mar-O

 We were dropped off at the town of Mar-O together with some other passengers who were also heading to Tinglayan.
 The driver told us to wait for the meantime because the jeepney needed to drop off passengers near Buscalan.